thelinmichael/spotify-web-api-node/README.md

   });

-// Check if Users are following a Playlist this.isPlaylistFollowedBy = function('thelinmichael', '5ieJqeLJjjI8iJWaxeBLuK', ['thelinmichael', 'ella']) {
+// Check if Users are following a Playlist this.areFollowingPlaylist = function('thelinmichael', '5ieJqeLJjjI8iJWaxeBLuK', ['thelinmichael', 'ella']) {
  .then(function(data) {
     data.forEach(function(isFollowing) {
       console.log("User is following: " + isFollowing);